acatoire/bipbipzizik/README.md

 1. Run `python config.py` to select the reader from the inputs
 2. Run `python add_card.py` to scan cards and enter your Google Play Music Playlist Name
+3. Make .sh scrypts executables : chmod +x sonosplay.sh
-3. Run `python box.py` to start the application and verify that it is reading your cards and csv list properly
+4. Run `python box.py` to start the application and verify that it is reading your cards and csv list properly

 ## Install Service to AutoStart